How to Order Moulding Online in Brookfield, MA

 Baseboard:

 Baseboard is a moulding that is rarely noticed, since it is usually found only along the border of the floor and the wall.
-It is also known as "mop board", since it is the moulding that is most often hit by the mop when cleaning the floor.
-This is a part of the reason why this moulding is there.
-It protects the bottom part of the wall from mops, shoes, and other abuses, keeping your walls from cracking.
+It is also known as “mop board,” because it is the moulding most often hit by the mop when cleaning the floor.
+This is part of the reason why the baseboard is there: it protects the bottom part of the wall from mops, shoes, and other wear, keeping your walls in pristine condition.

-They are usually relatively simple looking, and often loosely match the style of the casing in a room.
-A "colonial" casing is most often seen with a colonial base, which is also often called "ogee base" or "O-G base".
-Ranch base, also known as clam base, is usually seen with its counterpart, the smooth ranch (or clam) casing.
+Baseboards are usually relatively simple-looking and often loosely match the style of the casing in a room.
+A “colonial” casing is most often seen with a colonial base, which is also called an “ogee base” or “O-G base.”
+Ranch base, also known as clam base, is usually paired with its counterpart, the smooth ranch (or clam) casing.

 Casing: